DES oversees a variety of projects on the Capitol Campus.

-Replace the Irving R. Newhouse Building, replace or renovate the Joel M. Pritchard Building, and renovate the third and fourth floors of the John L. O'Brien Building.
+Replace the Irving R. Newhouse Building, replace or renovate the Joel M. Pritchard Library, and renovate the third and fourth floors of the John L. O'Brien Building.
 The project will address space needs of legislative agencies and critical issues within these buildings.

 Campus Color Initiative

 Adding year-round color to the Capitol Campus by planting a mix of perennials, annuals and wildflowers and maintaining state symbol banners.
 Work this year includes a renovation of the Sunken Garden to improve ADA access, extend seasonal interest and increase sustainability.

 Status: Summer planting underway